2022–23 Arsenal W.F.C. season

-The 2022–23 season is Arsenal Women's Football Club's 36th season of competitive football.
-The club is currently participating in the Women's Super League and participated in the FA Cup and the Champions League where they reached the semi-finals.
+The 2022–23 season was Arsenal Women's Football Club's 36th season of competitive football.
+The club participated in the Women's Super League, FA Cup and the Champions League where they reached the semi-finals.
 This match represented an historic day in the club's history where they sold out the Emirates Stadium for the first time.
 They also won the League Cup for the 6th time, their first piece of silverware since winning the 2018–19 WSL.

 Squad information & statistics

 Statistics as of 27 May 2023.